Dundalk: English rule

-In advance of crowning himself 'King of Ireland' in 1542, Henry VIII extended his policy of Dissolution of the Monasteries to Ireland, and in 1540 the Priory of St Leonard, founded by Bertram de Verdun, was surrendered.
+In 1540, the Priory of St Leonard founded by Bertram de Verdun was surrendered to the Crown because of Henry VIII's Dissolution of the Monasteries.
 During the subsequent Tudor conquest of Ireland, Dundalk remained the northern outpost of English rule.
-When the conquest was over, it was recorded that the lands and property of Dundalk were in the hands of Sir John Bellew and Sir John Draycot.
-The town was later used as a base of operations for the English, led by Charles Blount, 8th Baron Mountjoy, for their push into Ulster through the 'Gap of the North' (the Moyry Pass) in 1600, during the Nine Years' War.
+In 1600, the town was used as a base of operations for the English, led by Charles Blount, 8th Baron Mountjoy, for their push into Ulster through the 'Gap of the North' (the Moyry Pass) during the Nine Years' War.

 Following the Flight of the Earls, the subsequent Plantation of Ulster (and the associated suppression of Catholicism) resulted in the Irish Rebellion of 1641.
 After only token resistance, Dundalk was occupied by an Ulster Irish Catholic army on 31 October.
 They subsequently tried and failed to take Drogheda and retreated to Dundalk.
 The Royal Irish Army, who were led by the Duke of Ormond (and known as Ormondists), in turn, laid siege to Dundalk and overran and plundered the town in March 1642, killing many inhabitants.

-The Royalists continued to occupy the town, during which time they maintained a truce with the Irish Catholic Confederation who had succeeded the rebels of 1641, as the English Civil War developed.
-In 1647, the town was occupied by the Northern Parliamentary Army of George Monck, who held it for two years before surrendering it back to the Ormondists.
-It was quickly retaken by the forces of Oliver Cromwell, who had landed in Ireland in August 1649 and sacked Drogheda.
+The Ormondists held the town during the English Civil War until it was occupied by the Northern Parliamentary Army of George Monck.
+The Parliamentarians held it for two years before surrendering it back to the Ormondists.
+It was then retaken by the forces of Oliver Cromwell, who had landed in Ireland in August 1649 and sacked Drogheda.
 After the massacre in Drogheda, Cromwell wrote to the Ormondist commander in Dundalk warning him that his garrison would suffer the same fate if it did not surrender.
-The Duke of Ormond ordered the commander to have his men burn the town before his retreat but they did not do so, such was their haste to leave.
+The Duke of Ormond ordered the commander to have his men burn the town before his retreat, but they did not do so such was their haste to leave.
 For the remainder of the Cromwellian conquest of Ireland, the town was again used as a base for operations against the Irish in Ulster.